 The Stelvio Pass is the Mecca of motorists and cyclists, while the Gröden Pass is one of the favourite places for climbers.
 Even in Italy, a more romantic place than the gardens of Trauttmansdorff Castle can only be found with great difficulty, but it is also a child-friendly place, just like Bletterbach.

-We hope you found the summary useful.
-If so, save this link for later or share it with your friends.
+Save this link for later, or share it with your friends.
 Have a nice trip!
-Trekhunt team ❤️
+Trekhunt team. ❤️